sjcode236/platf/=imp/quickNotes.md

 ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄
 ══════════════════════════════════════════
-Quick Notes to move different files later
+Quick Notes to move to different files later
 ══════════════════════════════════════════